Jahia/.github/profile/README.md

 - https://github.com/apache/unomi : The open source code of our CDP platform, that was contributed to the Apache Software Foundation
 - https://github.com/Jahia/open-source : A more detailed explanation of how Jahia contributes to open source and how you may use it and contribute as well
 - https://github.com/Jahia/jcontent : The UI for our editing backend
 - https://github.com/Jahia/moonstone : Our UI Design Kit, implemented in React and used through all of Jahia's UIs.
-It is designed to be reusable in your own Jahia modules
 - https://github.com/Jahia/app-shell : The core launcher for our UI applications, as well as the framework for sharing front-end libraries
 - https://github.com/Jahia/jahia-cypress : Our [Cypress](https://www.cypress.io/) QA library to make writing automated QA tests easier